 Each video is accompanied by a PDF which explains the challenge.
 Here is the PDF from challenge one – social distance.

-Here you can see all of the wonderful work shared by students over the 4 week period
+Here you can see work shared by students over the month long project.

 Graphic design for the project is by Marwan Kaabour.